CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-2.md

     ![](../media/h54.png)

-     >**Note:** You may see an error message stating the Azure could not connect to the registry login server.
-This error usually indicates that even though the container registry instance is provisioned, there’s still some configuration happening.
+     >**Note:** You may see an error message stating Azure could not connect to the registry login server.
+This error usually indicates that even though the container registry instance is provisioned, some configuration is still happening.
 Wait a few minutes and run the command again.

 1. Enter the following command at the Terminal window prompt and then press **Enter**.
 This command creates a Docker tag for the app.